 “People couldn’t sleep at night because of the light and the noise and the vibrations from the drilling.
 Residents showed me photos and videos of the insides of their houses looking like daylight at night, of their houses vibrating from the activity at the pad."

 “Some of the people who were on the bandwagon before things started happening, they came to me and asked what we could do to stop it now.
 I told them it was too late.”

 Silva, a father, also talked about the impacts of the Gahagan well upon his own family.

 “The kids wanted to go outside and play one day a while ago, and I wasn’t sure.
 There was a smell in the air, terrible, like rotten eggs and ammonia.
 I don’t know how else to describe it, but it was like this fog rolled up the hill and just walked past the house, almost like a mist.
 The air was so thick.
 It lasted about 45 minutes to an hour.
 I called some people and I told them, ‘do not let your kids outside.
 Don’t let them out.’”

 What Silva described was likely a peak in emissions from the Gahagan site.
 Emissions from oil and gas facilities are released irregularly, not at a consistent rate.
 The periods in which emissions are higher are referred to as spikes or peaks.
 During these times, individuals may experience more severe health impacts, such as coughing spells or asthma attacks.

-As of 2021, just a few years after its development, the site in Marianna is no longer active but still poses a health risk.
-Abandoned oil and gas wells in the United States account for the tenth-largest source of methane emissions.
+As of 2021, just a few years after its development, the site in Marianna was no longer causing the same noise and traffic concerns.
+However, the wells were still extracting gas, posing a health risk to residents nearby and adding to climate change concerns in the form of leaking methane.
 Methane is a significant contributor to climate change, responsible for 25 percent of the human-produced warming we are experiencing today.

 “They left behind their equipment and there is a new site now, not too far away.
 I can see it from my house.
 I can hear the vibrations.”